top of page

 sharing-information.gif

-Sometimes a DM chat is fine.
+Use any of these 9 apps mentioned above to chat and share information with Marc.
+Sometimes a quick DM chat is fine.
 Other times you might need to structure how you present your information.
 Communicating your ideas to others is a key architect skill.
-Use these presentation techniques below.
+I recommend you use these techniques below to structure how you present your ideas to others.

 elevator-pitch.gif